RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

    Budget

-Next, let's expand on this example to get the path to the file.
+Next, let's get the path file name using the same concept as the example above.

 .. code:: python3